nystudio107/instantanalytics/README.md

 ### Simple Page Tracking

-Once you've entered your **Google Analytics Tracking ID** you just need to add a call to `{% hook 'iaSendPageView' %}` to your front-end templates.
+Once you've entered your **Google Analytics Tracking ID** you just need to add a call to `{% hook 'iaSendPageView' %}` to your front-end templates to send PageView tracking to Google Analytics.
 We recommend that you do this in a block at the bottom of your `layout.twig` template that other templates extend, like this:

     {% block analytics %}
         {% hook 'iaSendPageView' %}